Mikko-Huuskonen-Pro/Kotisatama/README.md

 # Katselin

+# Katselin

+> Finnish-first browser built on Servo.

+## What is Katselin?

+Katselin is a Servo-based browser focused on a curated browsing experience.

+Instead of relying on a traditional search engine, Katselin uses a locally stored search index and a whitelist of trusted websites.
+The goal is to make everyday browsing simple, predictable and safe while remaining fully open source.

+The browser is developed in Finnish first.
+Community translations are welcome, but Finnish is considered the primary language of the project.

+---

+## Why another Servo fork?

+Katselin experiments with a different browser philosophy rather than a different rendering engine.

+Servo remains responsible for rendering the web.

+Katselin builds user experience on top of Servo:
+- curated search
+- locally indexed content
+- harbour-based navigation model
+- Brave's ad-block
+- simple UI designed for all ages

+Whenever possible, fixes are intended to be contributed upstream to Servo.

+---

+## Project status

+- Adblock integration is on process
+- First win 11 test user aqruired
+- Android version is broken mess, try to find time to fix it to the working state.
+Win11 version is working

 Katselin on Servo-pohjainen selain whitelist-pohjaisella hakumallilla.
 Selain ja esiladattu hakuindeksi muodostavat suljetun ympäristön: käyttäjä löytää kaiken tarvitsemansa ilman että eksyy avomerelle.